 Last chapter

-When the Nazi Germany invaded Austria in 1938, Freud supported by his former patients left Vienna for London.
-It is in London where he stayed for the remainder of his life.
+When Nazi Germany invaded Austria in 1938, Freud, supported by his former patients, left Vienna for London.
+It was in London where he stayed for the remainder of his life.
 He passed away at age 83.

 Freud began smoking cigars at age 24.
 He was reluctant to abandon this habit despite warnings from his friend Wilhelm Fliess, an ENT doctor.
-Freud used to smoke 20-cigars per day.
-Finally, in 1923 he was diagnosed with palate cancer and went through 34 surgical procedures.
-His cancer continued spreading and his life quality became unbearable.
+Freud used to smoke 20 cigarettes per day.
+Finally, in 1923, he was diagnosed with palate cancer and went through 34 surgical procedures.
+His cancer continued spreading, and his life quality became unbearable.
 Freud died in 1939 in London through euthanasia.

 DR. GREGOR KOWAL